-Cancers of the nasal cavity and paranasal sinuses are rare, with about 2,000 people in the United States developing these cancers each year.
+Cancers of the nasal cavity and paranasal sinuses are rare, and make up about 3% to 5% of all head and neck cancers in the United States.

-These tumors are more common with age, with about 4 out of 5 cases occurring in people who are at least 55 years old.
+About 4 out of 5 cases occur in people who are 55 years old or older.

-Men are more likely than women to get these cancers.
-They occur much more often in certain areas of the world such as Japan and South Africa.
+In the US, White people are much more likely to develop these cancers than Black people, and men are about twice more likely than women to get these cancers.
+These cancers occur much more often in certain areas of the world such as Denmark.

 Most cancers of the nasal cavity and paranasal sinuses occur in the maxillary sinuses or in the nasal cavity.
 They are less common in the ethmoid sinuses, and are rare in the frontal and sphenoid sinuses.